 - If you need to use disposable items, buy ones that are recyclable.
 Just look for the recycling symbol on the plastic cups, plates and food trays before you buy.

-- Learn if something’s recyclable at Put Waste in Its Place
+- Learn if something’s recyclable in our Waste Wizard

 Common holiday waste that can be recycled right at the curb in blue bags:

 - Whipping cream containers

 - Orange juice containers